Breathfang/GDGameCrasher/README.md

 >
 > ### BIG DISCLAIMER:
 >
 > This level is DESIGNED to CRASH Geometry Dash intentionally.
 You should save your progress before you play this level.
-I will not responsible any damage and data loss because of this
+I will not responsible for any damage caused to your computer, game or save files.
+> (Most likely, nothing will happen, but I have to say this anyway)

 ### Pre Requirements
 Here is some pre-requirements before you can follow the next step:
 - [Geode](https://geode-sdk.org/) (Required for installing GDShare to import .gmd any levels)